-3-7 Effective Questioning Strategies for Checking for Understanding and Developing Higher Order Thinking Skills (half day)
+3-7 Effective Questioning Strategies and Checking for Understanding (half day)

-- Explain the importance of and effective use of Wait Time I and II. - Using questioning strategies to increase the number of students who participate.

-- Respond to incorrect answers in ways that do not discourage students. - Use questions that develop the higher order thinking skills of students.
+- Explain the importance of and effective use of Wait Time I and II. - Using questioning strategies to increase the number of students who participate. - Respond to incorrect answers in ways that do not discourage students. - Use questions that develop the higher order thinking skills of students.